15.03.20 - Routines

 The YORA Rebalance Night Face Moisturiser is the best face cream to combat increased dryness in mature skin types.
 This night cream contains a trio of ceramides (Ceramide 3, Ceramide 6 II, and Ceramide 1), shea butter, and jojoba oil to not only hydrate your skin but also protect your skin barrier.

-During the daytime, use a lightweight anti-ageing cream like the YORA Revitalise Face Moisturiser.
+During the daytime, use a lightweight anti-ageing cream or gel like the YORA Revitalise Face Moisturiser.
 With added tetrapeptides, this gel moisturiser helps boost collagen production for reduced fine lines and a smoother skin tone.

 5. Facial Oil